 - Cygnia Cup competitive archery minigame adds replayability

 - Lack of gameplay variety, gets old within the first hour

 - Boring puzzles that are all essentially the same

-- Weapon and shield upgrade system has zero depth
+- Weapon and shield upgrade system has little depth

 - Awkward and unimpressive voice acting